 - Have I mastered the content tested on the exam?
 The MCAT exam tests content found in introductory-level courses at most undergraduate institutions, including biology, general and organic chemistry, and physics, as well as first-semester biochemistry, psychology, and sociology.
 While there aren’t specific courses you have to take to be able to register and take the exam, it’s important to feel comfortable with the content and skills tested.
 If you feel that additional coursework or studying is needed to help you prepare, think about testing at a later point in the year to have additional time.
 Consult your pre-health advisor or a faculty member to assist with course selection, as courses vary by institution.

 A few other things to keep in mind:

 - There are testing limits.
-With the launch of the new MCAT exam in April 2015, there is now a limit on the number of times you can attempt the exam.
+There is a limit on the number of times you can attempt the exam.
 You can take the exam three times in a single testing year, four times over two consecutive testing years, and you have seven overall lifetime attempts.
 Note: choosing to void your exam or not showing up on test day will count toward your overall attempt limits.

 - Medical schools see all of your exam scores.
 This isn’t to scare you!
-Taking the exam more than once does not put you at a disadvantage, but it’s important to remember as you prepare for your exam.
-Medical schools will see all of the exams you chose to score and each program has their own policies and procedures for how they view and evaluate multiple scores.
+Taking the exam more than once does not put you at a disadvantage, but it’s important to remember as you prepare for your exam that medical schools will see all of the exams you chose to score.
+Each program has their own policies and procedures for how they view and evaluate multiple scores.